 First Installment Wins: And how.
 Nobody seems to remember there is a second part for Rudolf's adventures, called as his enemy, Rupert of Hentzau.
 The Downer Endingin which both Rudolfs die may have much to do with its fall into oblivion.
+This is also the case with the rest of Anthony Hope's quite prolific career, with Zenda being his only work that's still well remembered.

 Rudolf and Rupert, arguably.
 The sequel features a scene where our hero "gripped Rupert's wrists, and with his greater strength he bent back the count's pliant body till trunk and head lay flat on the table.
 Neither man spoke; their eyes met; each heard the other's breathing and felt the vapor of it on his face."